-For generations, thermostats have offered control over a household’s heating system through temperature sensors and adjustment features, and have long been an essential fixture of UK homes.
+For generations, thermostats have offered control over a household’s heating system through temperature sensors and adjustment features.
+They have long been an essential fixture of UK homes.
 But how do they adjust the conditions in a given room to maintain a setpoint temperature?
 And what’s the easiest way to control, monitor and change thermostat settings to make your home more energy efficient?

 Whilst thermostats can come in a variety of forms, with different settings and heating controls, most fall within two categories: